Quality Manual

 e) For PGRs in Stage 3 who are achieving the necessary progress to meet the doctoral outcomes by the planned date, the recommendation will be maintenance of current status up to the end of their period of registered study.

-For recommendations d) and e), the PGR must have met the requirements for the minimum period of registered study, completed the empirical research and have not exceeded four years of study.
+For recommendations d) and e), the PGR must have met the requirements for the minimum period of registered study, completed the empirical research and not exceeded 4 years of study.

 2. Progression is not recommended and progress is required to be reassessed.